 The Group warmly welcomes the proposals regarding Provender Walk and Standard Quay.
-While it would have been preferable if the recommended route at Faversham Reach and Waterside Close followed the Creekside, it is understandable that NE should have decided to let KCC continue to make the running with its Orders and then vary the ECP route subsequently if those Orders are approved and implemented.
-While the residents will no doubt argue that the fact that NE have recommended following the Saxon Shore Way demonstrates that NE believe that it is a perfectly satisfactory route, this is unconvincing.
-If this were the case, NE would not have given an unqualified commitment to vary the route if the Orders were approved - as they since have been - and implemented: they clearly believe that the Creekside route would more closely match the criteria governing the ECP and should therefore be followed if and when it is available.
+While it would have been preferable if the recommended route at Faversham Reach and Waterside Close followed the Creekside, it is understandable that NE should have decided to let KCC continue to make the running with its Orders and then vary the ECP route subsequently.
+While the residents have argued that the fact that NE have recommended following the Saxon Shore Way demonstrates that NE believe that it is a perfectly satisfactory route, this is unconvincing.
+If this were the case, NE would not have given an unqualified commitment to vary the route if the Orders were approved - as they since have been - and implemented: they clearly believed that the Creekside route would more closely match the criteria governing the ECP and should therefore be followed when it is available.

-An important point to note regarding NE’s proposed route at Faversham Reach and Waterside Close is that the ‘spreading room’ provisions will apply to the land between the route and the Creek – which means that, with the exception of obviously private areas such as houses and gardens, there will be a right of public access to the communal areas of both housing developments and the Brents Industrial Estate.
-The Group’s view is that, for this reason, it would be in the residents’ interests to support the Orders for a Creekside public right of way and then to support a variation order to move the ECP to match it.
+An important point to note regarding NE’s proposed interim route at Faversham Reach and Waterside Close is that the ‘spreading room’ provisions would apply to the land between the route and the Creek – which means that, with the exception of obviously private areas such as houses and gardens, there would be a right of public access to the communal areas of both housing developments and the Brents Industrial Estate.
+The Group’s view has been that, for this reason, it would have been in the residents’ interests to support the Orders for a Creekside public right of way and then to support a variation order to move the ECP to match it.

 The Group has made representations opposing a proposal to exclude part of the Iron Wharf Boatyard from the 'spreading room' provisions: see FFG - Coast Path - representation re Iron Wharf recommendation It has also written in support of the recommendation to provide refuges/passing places for pedestrians on the road at Oare which is used by lorries going to and from East Kent Recycling Ltd.

-NE think that a final decision on their recommendations and the various representations may be made in autumn 2018.
+NE think that a final decision on their recommendations and the various representations will be made in autumn 2018.
 We are trying to obtain an updated timetable.